 If you provide us with the wrong sort code or account number, the payment will be made, but it will go to the wrong person.
+If we refuse to make a payment from

-If we refuse to make a payment from the account, we'll try to contact you to let you know that we've done this, and why.
+It we refuse to make a payment from the account, we'll try to contact you to let you know that we've done this, and why.
 We'll usually contact you by calling, sending a text message or telling you at the time you try to make a payment.
 We'll do this as soon as we can - at the latest this will be by the time the payment should have been made.
 We might not be able to let you know if there are legal reasons stopping us.